faezeh-kianimoravej/disaster-response-platform/Docs/Sprint03/Client meeting 29 september.md

 - Update #3 to be 100%
 - Rewrite #4 to be about starting the system from start
 - Interoperability should probably about exchanging information without problems and connecting without problems.
 A standard/ protocol is a solutions not a scenario.
+- Re-prioritize scenario's.
+Which are important for us, in our first iterations.
+Try and reduce to 5 top priority.

 **Questions**
 - Look into GGD GHOR instead of hospitals.
 Take their perspective into account as well